Consensys/doc.teku/docs/reference/cli/index.md

 <!--/tabs-->

-URL of a Checkpointz endpoint used to boostrap the node.
+URL of a Checkpointz endpoint used to [start Teku from a recent state](../../get-started/checkpoint-start.md).

-By default, Teku will try to download the finalized state from the endpoint.
-If it can't download the finalized state, it will try to download the genesis state.
+By default, Teku tries to download the finalized state from the endpoint.
+If it can't download the finalized state, it tries to download the genesis state.

 :::tip